The Toronto region is home to the highest concentration of AI startups in the world.

 An Undergraduate Research Competition

 Machine Learning is powerful.
 We’ve designed this initiative to focus this power on tackling important issues.
-ProjectX is a three month long machine learning research competition hosted by the University of Toronto involving undergraduate students from all around North America.
-This year’s theme is ‘Climate Change’.
+ProjectX is a five month long machine learning research competition hosted by the University of Toronto involving undergraduate students from all around North America.
+This year’s theme is Health.
 With over 20 universities participating and multiple big-name industry partners, this is our biggest project yet!
 It's ProjectX.

 Want to get involved?